Arthur MacArthur IV: Later life

 After graduation, MacArthur avoided the public spotlight.
 The United Press agency reported following his father's funeral in 1964 that, since graduating, "the tall handsome young man ... has made few public appearances."
 The Associated Press reported the same year that "MacArthur's Son Shuns Military Life" but pointed out that "his childhood had been filled with war."
 He works as a concert pianist and writer.
 He is also reportedly living under an assumed name.

 Apparently, MacArthur lived in the Mayflower Hotel on New York's Upper West Side until 2004 when it was demolished.
 Forbes magazine tracked him down in 2005 but MacArthur "declined to be interviewed".
 During this time he went by the alias "David Jordan".
 When the Mayflower hotel was demolished he moved to Greenwich Village and bought a condominium a few blocks away from the hotel for $650,000.
 In 2014, MacArthur was featured in a New York Post article that discussed his long and secret residency in the hotel.
 Michael Gross's 2014 book, House of Outrageous Fortune: Fifteen Central Park West, the World's Most Powerful Address, also devoted a page to the mystery of MacArthur's life and assumed name.
 When Arthur moved out of the Mayflower Hotel he was described by lawyer Michael Grabow as one of four bachelors living there.

 In 2024, upon the occasion of his father being awarded the Order of Military Merit (First Class) by the Republic of Korea, Arthur MacArthur issued his first public statement in at least six decades.
 A little over a year later, in February 2025, Arthur MacArthur issued a statement on the 80th anniversary of the Battle of Manila, fondly recalling the Philippines as "the land of my birth."
+In September 2025 during the 75th anniversary of the Incheon landing he made another statement mentioning "As a result of the Incheon Landing Operation, the Republic of Korea has become a shining beacon to all free people around the world today.
+I sincerely hope for eternal peace and prosperity."